rthorn/The-Barricade/README.md

 ## Running the Game

+The current build can be accessed at https://rthorn.github.io/The-Barricade/.

-Install python3 if you don't already have it.
+If you'd like to run the site locally, install python3 if you don't already have it.
 From the project directory, run:

 ```bash
 python3 -m http.server